-- Information and advice about application and approval processes - Information and advice about travel risk management services - Risk management services through the University's travel insurance providerRisk event responses for external events that may affect student travellers.Legal and Risk provides:
+- Information and advice about application and approval processes - Information and advice about travel risk management services - Risk management services through AIG Travel - Risk event responses for external events that may affect student travellers

+Legal and Risk provides:

-- Information and advice about the University's Travel Insurance Policy, including countries which are excluded from the University Travel Insurance Policy - Student Placement Insurance Guides: - o Work Experience & Voluntary Placement Insurance Guide - o Clinical Placement Guide - Certificates of Insurance; - Information on the reporting of adverse or notifiable events which could result in a claim made against the University; and - Student Placement Agreement templates for each of the above arrangements.
+- Information and advice about the University's Travel Insurance Policy - Student Placement Insurance Guides: - o Work Experience or Community Placement Guide - o Voluntary Placement Guide - o Clinical Placement Guide - Information on the reporting of adverse or notifiable events which could result in a claim made against the University; and - Student Placement Agreement templates for each of the above arrangements.

 The University provides travel insurance for students undertaking approved travel including exchanges, placements, study tours and Study Overseas experiences.
-Some limitations and exclusions apply; it is the responsibility of the student to ensure they have appropriate cover.
+Some limitations apply; it is the responsibility of the student to ensure they have appropriate cover.